todogroup/opencodeofconduct/README.md

 An easy to reuse open source code of conduct **template** for communities.

 Developed by the [@TODOGroup](https://twitter.com/todogroup) to promote code of conducts for open source communities.
+By participating in this project, you are expected to honor this [code of conduct](http://todogroup.org/opencodeofconduct/#Open+Code+of+Conduct/abuse@todogroup.org).

 ## FAQ